-The inaugural national convenor of Women in Media, Tracey is one of the most sought-after keynote speakers and emcees in Australia.
-In 2019 she was named the NSW Premier’s Woman of the Year, accepted the Sydney Peace Prize alongside Tarana Burke for the Me Too movement, and won the national award for Excellence in Women’s Leadership through Women & Leadership Australia.
+In 2019, Tracey was named the NSW Premier’s Woman of the Year, accepted the global Sydney Peace Prize with Tarana Burke for the Me Too movement, and won the national award for Excellence in Women’s Leadership through Women & Leadership Australia.
+ABC TV highlighted Tracey’s #metoo work in the docuseries, Silent No More.

 In 2018, Tracey was chosen as one of the Australian Financial Review’s 100 Women of Influence, winning the Social Enterprise and Not-For-Profit category.
-For her 30 years of media and charity work, Tracey has been awarded the Order of Australia.
+For her 30 years of media and charity work, she has been awarded the Order of Australia.

 Tracey is available for;